nvim-neorocks/lz.n/CONTRIBUTING.md

 > [!NOTE]
 >
-> The Nix devShell sets up `luarocks test` to use Neovim as the interpreter.
+> The Nix devShell sets up `luarocks test` and `busted` to use Neovim as the interpreter.

 ### Running tests and checks with Nix